 These students pioneered EGO after completing ninth grade at their zoned schools.
 Most of the 225 EGO students following behind them came straight from eighth grade.
-Eighth-grade applicants must have a minimum 3.0 GPA and ninth-grade applicants must have a minimum 2.75 GPA to be considered.
+Eighth-grade applicants must have a minimum 3.0 average and ninth-grade applicants must have a minimum 2.75 average to be considered.

 During the regular school year, EGO students attend classes with other Boca Ciega students.
 They also must take two summers of special classes and at least one night class at a community school.